Back to Blog

 GUARDIAN RFID utilizes a robust Mobile Device Management (MDM) solution allowing GUARDIAN RFID to support each SPARTAN remotely.
 This includes updates, auditing, tracking, as well as device security.
 Only approved applications can be added to the SPARTAN and only approved users have access to administrative privileges on the device.

-When it comes to pinpointing the “best” vendor for your agency, you want to find one that meets (or exceeds) your needs including the solution(s) to your issues, your customer service expectations, and of course, budget requirements.
-Although you may have to sit through a few different presentations in order to narrow down your options and select your best choice, you now have the tools to nip the process in the bud.
+When it comes to pinpointing the “best” vendor for your agency, you want to find one that meets (or exceeds) your needs.
+This includes the solution(s) to your issues, your customer service expectations, and of course, budget requirements.
+While you may need to attend several presentations to weigh your options and make the best choice, you now have the tools to streamline the process and make it more efficient.
 Having these ten questions as a framework allows you to not only find out the vendors’ knowledge behind the product, but also the passion behind their mission, vision, and values.
-As the famous Greek Proverb says, “One minute of patience, ten years of peace.”

-GUARDIAN RFID has an honest answer to each one of these questions, plus some.
-We aim to protect all 480,00+ correctional staff defending America’s Thin Gray Line and make sure they get their team home safe by digitally transforming the care, custody, and control of every jail and prison in the country.
+GUARDIAN RFID aims to protect all 480,00+ correctional staff defending America’s Thin Gray Line and make sure they get their team home safe by digitally transforming the care, custody, and control of every jail and prison in the country.
 If you’re ready for a demo or are interested in our products, implementation, pricing, or anything else, our team members are here to help and ready to answer any questions.
 Please reach out to us here or call us at 1-855-777-7343.

 Paul Baze is the Director of Sales at GUARDIAN RFID.
 Baze began his career in corrections in 2008 at the Coconino County Sheriff’s Office in Flagstaff, AZ.